2017 was a record year for equity investment, as a staggering £8.27bn was invested in UK companiesLink opens in a new window.

-That figure not only proves that British entrepreneurs are creating the kinds of businesses that investors want to back, but it also shows that there’s a lot of capital available for British businesses looking to take their next funding step.
+That figure proves that British entrepreneurs are creating businesses that investors want to back.
+It also shows that there’s a lot of capital available for British businesses looking to take their next funding step.
 But finance is only part of the picture.

-Alistair Brew, Investor at BGF explains, “there’s a lot of money out there right now, but a business should look for the right partner.
-That person should be about more than money – they should show an interest and passion in the success of the business too.”
+Alistair Brew, investor at Business Growth Fund (BGF)Link opens in a new window, explains: “There’s a lot of money out there right now, but businesses should look for the right partner.
+That person should be about more than money – they should show an interest in the success of the business, and passion too.”

-It stands to reason.
-With equity investments, entrepreneurs will be expected to give up a share of their business.
-And that means inviting someone else in to the business, in varying degrees.
+It stands to reason that with equity investments, entrepreneurs are expected to give up a share of their company.
+And that means inviting someone else in to the business, in varying capacities.

 The personal connection

-With earlier stage investments, like Angel, businesses are buying into a personal relationship with a partner.
+With earlier-stage investments, like Angel InvestmentLink opens in a new windowLink opens in a new window, businesses are buying in to a personal relationship with a partner.
 Angels like to get hands-on with a business and help shape its day-to-day processes.

-Jenny Tooth, CEO of the UK Business Angels Association (UKBAA), says, “you’ve got to want to have people around your business.
+Jenny Tooth, CEO of the UK Business Angels Association (UKBAA)Link opens in a new windowLink opens in a new window, says: “You’ve got to want to have people around your business.
 Angels identify with you and your challenges on a daily basis.”

 And it’s that daily involvement and regular connection that businesses need to be comfortable with.
 Because when they are, wonderful things can happen.

 Angels often function as mentors to early-stage businesses.
 They spend time within the business, act as a sounding board for ideas and often sit as a non-executive director on the board.